 Security gates, bollards or other obstructions (IFC 503.6).

-1. The installation of security gates, bollards or other obstructions across a fire apparatus access road shall not be allowed unless reviewed and approved by the fire marshal.
+1. The installation of security gates, bollards or other obstructions across a fire apparatus access road shall not be allowed unless ((reviewed and)) approved by the fire marshal.
 The use of directional-limiting devices, such as tire spikes, is prohibited.
 Where security gates, bollards or other obstructions are installed, they shall have an approved means of emergency operation.
 The security gates, bollards or other obstructions and the emergency operation shall be maintained so that they are operational at all times.

 2. Electric gate operators shall be listed in accordance with Underwriter Laboratories (UL) 325.
 Gates intended for automatic operation shall be designed, constructed and installed to comply with the requirements of American Society for Testing and Materials (ASTM) F 2200 and shall be equipped with equipment approved by the fire marshal that allows for operation of the gate by fire and police personnel from their vehicle.

 3. Gates shall be at a minimum as wide as the required fire apparatus access road width.
-Gates, bollards or other obstructions on commercial properties shall be set back 30 feet from roadway edge of pavement.
+Gates, bollards or other obstructions on commercial properties shall be set back at least 30 feet from roadway edge of pavement.
 Where a fence is provided on each side of a gate for a commercial property, an access door shall be provided at an approved location with a secure key box that is approved by the fire marshal.

-EXCEPTION: Automated gates with equipment approved by the fire marshal that allow for operation of the gate by fire and police personnel from their vehicle are not required to be set back 30 feet from the roadway edge of pavement if the roadway is not a principal or collector arterial or a street with lane markers.
+EXCEPTION: Automated gates with equipment approved by the fire marshal that allow for operation of the gate by fire and police personnel from their vehicle are not required to be set back 30 feet from the roadway edge of pavement if the roadway is not a principal or collector arterial or a ((street)) road with lane markers.

 NEW SECTION.
-SECTION 170.
+SECTION 174.
 There is hereby added to K.C.C. chapter 17.04 a new section to read as follows: